HugoBlox/theme-academic-cv/content/authors/anton-dvorzhak/_index.md

 ---
 # Display name
-name: Dr. Roberta Evangelista
+name: Anton Dvorzhak

 # Username (this should match the folder name)
 authors:
-- roberta-evangelista
+- anton-dvorzhak

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role: PhDost doc

 # Organizations/Affiliations
 organizations: